Skip to content

 Input Prediction

 After each turn, the agent may suggest your next message as dim ghost text.
 Press Tab to accept it, or just start typing to dismiss.
-Toggle in /settingsinput_prediction or set settings.input_prediction in config.
+Prediction saves keystrokes on repetitive follow-ups like "also add tests", "fix the lint errors", and so on.
+Set smelt.settings.show_prediction = false in init.lua to disable prediction.